bitmark-inc/autonomy-docs/MVA.md

     * can this replace the message server?
     * will whisper over Tor be used?
 * check the recovery sequence
-    * also relates to recovering auth key to reconnect to container
+    * also relates to recovering auth key to reconnect to Pod
     * are all conditions covered